Central Arizona Butterfly Association

 3/18/2024 Fieldtrip report: Superstition Mountains, 16 March by Ron Rutowski

 Twelve of us ventured up the Apache Trail on a day after substantial rain storms moved through central Arizona.
 The passage of the storm was evident in the visible dusting of snow on Four Peaks and the water flowing over the fords at Tortilla and Mesquite Creeks.
 No butterflies were seen on our first and brief stop at Tortilla Flat.
 We moved on to Mesquite Flat where we spent about an hour and saw just one American Snout, although the birding was good (Sage Thrasher, Costa’s Hummingbird, three species of Towhees, etc.).
 We moved on to the Fish Creek Vista where butterflying was more productive, especially on the hilltop beyond the end of the paved trail.
-There, we were especially pleased to find a Fulvia Checkerspot among the hilltopping species.
+There, we were especially pleased to find a Fulvia Checkerspot (pictured) among the hilltopping species.
 What started out as a slow day ended with some good sightings.
 Our list of butterflies for the day is short which is not surprising for a beautiful but cool spring day following a major storm: Pipevine Swallowtail, Gray Hairstreak, American Snout, California Patch, Fulvia Checkerspot, Painted Lady, Red Admiral, Meridian Duskywing. read more »

 3/11/2024 Climate Change Leading to Early Butterfly Activity in Central Europe